stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

     + Normative References: [https://schema.org/image](https://schema.org/image)
     + Optional

-+ `parkingSpots` : Individual spots belonging to this on street parking site.
++ `refParkingSpot` : Individual parking spots belonging to this on street parking site.
     + Attribute type: List of references to [ParkingSpot](../../ParkingSpot/doc/spec.md)
+    + Optional

++ `refParkingSpotGroup` : Reference to the groups of parking spots (if any) belonging to this onstreet parking zone.
+    + Attribute type: List of references to [ParkingSpotGroup](../../ParkingSpotGroup/doc/spec.md)
     + Optional

 + `dateModified` : Last update timestamp of this entity